lsst/rtn-105/index.md

 This means that we need to evaluate potential contributions against the potential opportunity costs.

-Additionally there needs to be transparency and demonstrable fairness as to how decisions to include capabilities (be they services, software packages or simply datasets).
+We strive for transparency and demonstrable fairness as to how decisions to include capabilities (be they services, software packages, or simply datasets).
-For example, hosting a dataset (and thus bypassing quota limits) for a collaboration that a Rubin  scientist is a member of needs to be evaluated in the same way that one that is not.
+For example, hosting a dataset for a collaboration a Rubin scientist participates in must be evaluated similarly to one where they don’t.

 Finally, a contributed package is likely to be removed if it fails to adhere to (possibly evolving) technical requirements, which would negatively impact users who came to rely on it.
-This raises the importance of potential contributors understanding the steps outlined in this document.
+To avoid this, potential contributors should carefully review this document prior to proposing a contribution.

 ## Inclusion criteria

 Requests by third parties to contribute capabilities to the RSP must be first approved for consideration by the Rubin Operations Product Owner (_Leanne Guy_).
-Criteria for approval include:
+Approval criteria include:

-* general usefulness to more than the requestor's research group
+* General usefulness beyond the requestor's research group
-* a determination that project resources are properly diverted to offering this capability
+* Determination that project resources are appropriately diverted to this capability
-* any a priori indications as to whether the requestor(s) can fulfill the on-going requirements
+* Assessment of any a priori concerns over the requestor's ability to fulfill their on-going responsibilities
-* the anticipated longevity and/or timeliness of the capability
+* Evaluation of the capability’s anticipated lifespan and/or timeliness.

 The Rubin Operations Product Owner will additionally indicate to the Data Services Lead the level of priority for subsequent technical evaluation.

 The Data Services lead (_Frossie Economou_) will perform a technical evaluation in conjunction with relevant RSP Product Owner(s) and Data Services engineers.
-Criteria include
+Criteria include:

 * Impact on resources, performance and security of the platform
-* How the capability fits with current or planned RSP capabilities
+* Alignment of the capability with existing or planned RSP capabilities.
-* Technical soundness of the implementation of the capability
+* Technical soundness of the implementation.
 * Open source licensing of all software assets

 The technical evaluation will inform the Rubin Operations Product Owner's final decision.